 Estimating the MTI C&S Savings & Costs

-Additionally, the CPUC Energy Division also raised the challenge that the current CE methodology does not provide for a contiguous calculation of savings that would be achieved throughout a single long-term MTI that envisions ultimate adoption of a product into a C&S. Instead, the current methodologies are applied independently depending on whether the program is categorized as a RA program or a program that is designed to lead to a C&S (i.e. the CE Test (CET) is applied to RA programs and the Integrated Standards and Savings Model (ISSM) is applied to C&S programs).
+Additionally, the CPUC Energy Division also raised the challenge that the current CE methodology does not provide for a contiguous calculation of savings that would be achieved throughout a single long-term MTI that envisions ultimate adoption of a product into a C&S. Instead, the current methodologies are applied independently depending on whether the program is categorized as a RA program or a program that is designed to lead to a C&S (i.e. the cost-effectiveness test is applied to RA programs and the Integrated Standards and Savings Model (ISSM) is used to calculate savings and costs relevant to C&S programs).

 To address this concern initially, the MTWG proposes a two-step process, which should be subject to revision in the future as experience dictates, allowing for an iterative approach to estimating costs and savings as new information becomes available.